 I grew up in a very bright, academic family, but at times I felt alone.
 My family members were very logical, reasonable people.
 I was not.
 I was more interested in the nature of things and the unseen than I was in hard evidence or statistics.
-I never trusted statistics, because in my mind, they failed to show the whole picture and, in isolating data, one could draw all sorts of factual conclusions that could actually lead you away from the truth you were seeking.
+Statistics weren’t trustworthy, because in my mind they failed to show the whole picture and, in isolating data, one could draw all sorts of factual conclusions that could actually lead you away from the truth you were seeking.
 Sometimes we are not even conscious of the assumptions that we make.

 For a long time I assumed that I was nuts.
 As I became a writer, the greatest challenge for me was to trust the experience that I was writing about.
 If my family didn’t know what I was talking about, then how could I trust that I would be able to transmit these ideas through the story to complete strangers?